Assessment at Iowa Lakes

 All program learning outcomes are assessed in the five-year program review cycle using an ARC Committee-approved form.
 Program coordinators, along with their advisory committee members, analyze the assessment data and make changes based upon the results.

 Iowa Lakes regularly monitors student learning outcomes for all courses.
-The course learning outcomes are the major knowledge, skills, and aptitudes that a student obtains as due to the course learning experience.
+The course learning outcomes are the major knowledge, skills, and aptitudes that a student obtains through course learning experiences.
 Course outcomes are clear, concise, measurable, and observable while focusing on the learner.
 Course learning outcomes are reviewed annually to ensure their relationship to the program learning outcomes.

 Iowa Lakes has adopted the Higher Learning Commission’s (HLC) definition of Co-Curricular.
 The HLC defines Co-Curricular activities as “Learning activities, programs, and experiences that reinforce the institution’s mission and values and complement the formal curriculum.”